sftcd/openssl/esnistuff/echo.md

 Many of the error handling cases are not well handled in this build so far.
 Once draft-06 actually pops out, I'll look afresh at how to implement it, so may change a lot of the above.

+I've started to see what'd be needed to allow/support clients that vary the inner and outer SH some more.
+The main reason is that even if such changes might be naff or useless, someone might do it, so the server-side needs to handle it.
+Notes on that are at the end.

 ## Obvious TBDs